t-arf/t-arf.github.io/README.md

 ### PROJECT # 5: An Interactive End-to-End Data Driven Web Application in Python (Streamlit)
 ![Image 5](images/Capture.JPG)
 I worked on data-driven web applications.
 These applications provide an interactive view of data in the form of a dashboard.
 I found Streamlit (Python Framework) very useful in this regard, so I built and deployed an interactive web application using Python and Streamlit.
-The application is able to:

-    1. Show the dataset on the user's choice.
-    2. Show the products corresponding to the selected sellers.
-    3. Show per year MRP, discount%, and sale price.

 You can find the complete [source code](https://github.com/t-arf/Building-a-DS-Web-Application-with-Streamlit-and-Python) and demo [here](https://drive.google.com/file/d/1OlyTYVitShbGwnv1lcuALe_JavtKll-U/view?usp=sharing)